arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 * [Arduino Motor Shield Rev3 (A000079)](https://store.arduino.cc/products/arduino-motor-shield-rev3)

 ### Solution Overview
 The **Arduino Make Your UNO kit** contains different boards.
-Besides the **Arduino Uno** board, the kit contains two additional small boards that helps the user to learn to solder its first components before starting to solder the main board.
+Besides the **Arduino UNO** board, the kit contains two additional small boards that helps the user to learn to solder its first components before starting to solder the main board.
 The small board with the heart shape is just for practising and it does not have any circuit or utility while the small board that contains the LED and the resistor can be powered with a 9V battery to turn on the LED.

 ![Make your UNO overview](assets/unoOverview.png)